facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 2. Non commercial options.
 I reccomend purchasing a Raspberry Pi for this task.
-It is a small portable device which can perfom the exctraction and later dissasembly of the firmware, hardware and software required to assemble the kit is listed below.
+It is a small portable device which can perfom the extraction and later dissasembly of the firmware, hardware and software required to assemble the kit is listed below.

 __SOIC -8 IC clip__.